Treatment Program Curriculum

 Skill — Mindfulness through imagery

 We know that substance use and mental illness often get in the way of everyday life and make daily tasks feel hard or even impossible to manage.
 Things often feel distorted, and important parts of life get put in the background.
-At Continuum, we focus on everyday life skills to give you the tools you need to start a healthy, independent, and thriving life during and after recovery.
+At Continuum, we focus on everyday life skills to give you the tools to start a healthy, independent, and thriving life during and after recovery.
 Some of the life skills we focus on include effective communication, building a budget to use in your daily life, and putting together an emergency kit so you are prepared for the unexpected.

 Week 8 Schedule: